abhinavsingh/proxy.py/README.md

 Note that it supports:

 1. The fully-qualified name of a class as `bytes`
 2. Any `type` instance for a Proxy.py plugin class.
-This is espacially useful for custom plugins defined locally.
+This is especially useful for custom plugins defined locally.

 # Unit testing with proxy.py